hawooni/chart-img-telegram-bot/README.md

 #### Docker / Local Server

-If you are not using the serverless deploy option, you need a secured proxy to forward the webhook payload to your local server.
+If you are not using the serverless deploy option, you need a secured proxy tunnel to forward the webhook payload to your local server.
 I recommend using NGROK.
-You can create an account at [ngrok.com](https://ngrok.com) and get the free auth token.
+You can create an account at [ngrok.com](https://ngrok.com) and get a free auth token.

 | Variable    | Type   | Required | Descripton                                                      |
 | ----------- | ------ | -------- | --------------------------------------------------------------- |